top of page

 All projects are captured and delivered in Apple ProRes 422, a professional, high-bitrate codec trusted across film, broadcast, and post-production workflows.
 ProRes 422 preserves color depth, motion detail, and image integrity far beyond compressed formats, ensuring your footage is clean, flexible, and future-proof for editing.

 Because ProRes files are significantly larger than compressed codecs, client-owned media is required for delivery.
-Footage is transferred to either a SanDisk SSD (recommended) or SD cards, depending on your preference and timeline.

 The total storage required depends on: